 The first concern for any type of annuity is the financial condition of the insurance company.
 The primary rating services that cover insurance companies are A.M.
 Best, Moody’s, Standard & Poor, and Fitch.
 Each has differences in their methodologies and rating designations.

 The rating each service assigns reflects their opinion about the insurance company's ability to pay claims.
-Look for high-quality ratings from at least 2 of the 4.
 The chart below summarizes the financial strength ratings of the different services.

 |A.M.
 Best||A++ to A-||B++ to B-||C++ to C-|